wandb/docs/docs/guides/launch/walkthrough.md

 In this example, we log our code during a W&B run with the `log_code()`[INSERT] (see the highlighted portion of the code example).

 :::tip
-There are different ways to create job templates.
+There are different ways to create launch job.
 For more information, see the Create and deploy jobs section.[LINK]
 :::

 Execute the Python script and let the script run until it completes: